IT and OT, Friends or Foes in the Industrial Internet of Things?

 This is a cross post of the Authors Post.Author is empanelled as a expert contributor by IoTForum in areas of IoTPlatform]

 But, like so many other aspects of the IoT, the convergence of IT and OT is not new.
 Companies like Atos in 2012 wrote this white paper.
-A couple of years later, in May 2014, a keynote at Cisco Live titled “The Internet of Everything – Bringing IT and OT Together with the Internet of Things,” industry leaders discussed how to take advantage of the business opportunities created by the IoT.
+A couple of years later, in May 2014, a at Cisco Live titled “The Internet of Everything – Bringing IT and OT Together with the Internet of Things,” industry leaders discussed how to take advantage of the business opportunities created by the IoT.
 The key is to ensure your is capable of supporting and managing the flood of data generated by IoT so this data can be used to produce business value.
-This value comes from real-time information that enables improved processes, faster time to market, faster response to customer demands, the creation of new revenue streams, global visibility and more efficient operations”.
+This value comes from real-time information that enables improved processes, faster time to market, faster response to demands, the creation of new revenue streams, global visibility and more efficient operations”.

-Rockwell Automation chairman and CEO, Keith Nosbusch, remarked at the 2014 Internet of Things World Forum in Chicago that “IT/OT convergence still is in its infancy, and it holds great promise for the .
+Rockwell Automation chairman and CEO, Keith Nosbusch, remarked at the 2014 Internet of Things World Forum in Chicago that “IT/OT convergence still is in its infancy, and it holds great promise for the future.
 We are just beginning the journey, driven by the convergence of IT and OT.
 Historically these are two different worlds.
 Both IT and OT are essential, but true convergence remains a challenge.
-Over past several years, we've been working to bridge this gap, to bring a robust IP-based infrastructure with and software products and services.
+Over past several years, we've been working to bridge this gap, to bring a robust IP-based infrastructure with hardware and software products and services.
 Only a few of the most progressive manufacturers have truly been able to bridge the IT/OT gap”.

 The investment of companies like GE, PTC, Bosch, Siemens, Schneider or Cisco in Industrial Internet have begun to force the two areas closer together.